ioi/translation/docs/README.md

 - The `Flat pages` table contains HTML snippets that are inserted to the home page of normal users and the ISC.

+- As an experimental feature, it is possible to embed the Markdown text of task stataments in the generated PDFs as embedded attachments.
+See the `EMBED_MARKDOWN` setting.

 ### Directory hierarchy

 - `cache/CONTEST/TASK/TYPE/TASK-USER.pdf` is the rendered PDF, where `TYPE` is either `task`